rohe/openid_course/apache_skeleton/README.md

 1. Install Vagrant: https://www.vagrantup.com/downloads.html
 1. Install VirtualBox: https://www.virtualbox.org/
-1. Start the Vagrant box and ssh into it:
+1. Start the Vagrant box and ssh into it by running the following commands in the ``apache_skeleton/`` folder:

    ```bash
    cd vagrant/